 Some new technological advances that all radiologic technologists should be aware of include:

-While true artificial intelligence (AI) is still a long way off, there has been a lot of work done in creating smart algorithms that can help track follow-up recommendations which helps patients and medical staff.
+Artificial intelligence (AI) has gained a lot of momentum in the medical field, but still has a long way to go.
+There has been a lot of work done in creating smart algorithms to help with surgical techniques and track follow-up recommendations which helps patients and medical staff.

-When you know everything you can about these new technological advances, you can help your clinic or hospital stay on the cutting edge of technology.
+When you are up-to-date, you can help your clinic or hospital stay on the cutting edge of technology.
 This will provide benefits to the hospital as well as patients.

 2. Have Job Security

-Although the medical field continues to offer some of the best job security compared to other industries, it’s always a good idea to continue working to ensure that your credentials stay relevant so you’ll always have a job.
+The medical field continues to offer some of the best job security compared to other industries, and keeping up with your credentials will help ensure that you stay relevant, so you’ll always have a job.